 Do Cavities Cause Bad Breath?

-Plaque is a sticky coating that is constantly forming on your teeth.
+Plaque is a sticky coating that constantly forms on your teeth.
 You remove it every time you brush.
 The real problems begin when you skip your daily brushing.
-The bacteria that live in your mouth feed on the sugars left behind from your favorite takeout Chinese and the energy drink that jump starts your morning.
-This results in acids that can weaken and harm your tooth enamel, which can then develop into cavities.
-Not brushing or flossing also gives plaque a chance to build up along the gums.
+The bacteria that live in your mouth feed on the sugars left behind from takeout Chinese, energy drinks, and the like.
+The result?
+Acids can weaken and harm your tooth enamel, and cavities can develop.
+Not brushing or flossing gives plaque a chance to build up along the gums.

-- Limit how much carbonated soda, boozy drinks, candy and starchy foods you eat and drink.
+- Limit how much carbonated soda, boozy drinks, candy, and starchy foods you eat and drink.
 Try to balance your diet and consider foods like celery to help clear out what could be left between teeth.